tajseattle/BetterDisplayTajSeattle/README.md

 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
 Some docks and dongles may not support DDC.
 All built-in ports of all Macs that can run the app are supported for DDC communication.
 - The app is compatible with headless Macs to create custom virtual screen resolutions for remote access.

-## Discord Channel

-You can join the discussion on the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp).
-If you have any issues or questions, don't hesitate to ask!

 ## Localization

 The app supports localization.
 Special thanks to everybody who has contributed and is contributing to the localization effort!

 [Check out the current localization status and on how to contribute…](https://github.com/waydabber/BetterDisplay/discussions/2165)

+## Contact & Discord Channel

+Join the discussion on the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp).
+If you have any issues or questions, don't hesitate to ask!

+The app is being developed by @waydabber at [Kodeon Software](https://kodeonsoftware.com).
+The app's reseller is Paddle - regarding purchase related issues, please contact [Paddle Support](https://www.paddle.com).
+The best way to directly contact the developer is through the app's [Discord channel](https://discord.gg/aKe5yCWXSp) which is actively monitored.
+Alternatively you can send an email to <span>info<i>&#64;</i>kodeon</span>software<i>&#46;</i><span>com</span>.